spollard/josh-works.github.io/_posts/2020-08-07-how-to-write-a-letter-of-recommendation-for-yourself.md

 ---
+layout: post
+title:  "How To Write A Letter of Recommendation for Yourself"
+description: "Do you get along well with your boss?
+Did they offer you write you a letter of recommendation, AND THEN ASKED YOU TO DRAFT IT???"
+date:  2020-08-06 06:00:00 -0700
+crosspost_to_medium: false
+categories: [career]
+tags: [career, jobs]
+permalink: how-to-write-a-letter-of-recommendation-for-yourself
+image: /images/title_image.jpg
 ---

 I meet regularly with early-career software developers.
 A few recurring meetings, 1x/week, plus ad-hoc calls as needed with others.